dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 :::moniker range="< aspnetcore-6.0"

 To customize the UI, define a single element with an `id` of `components-reconnect-modal` in the `<body>` element content.
 The following example places the element in the host page.
-Because the element is unstyled, it appears at the bottom of the page.

 `Pages/_Host.cshtml`: